ben-duffin/whyte-dwarf/README.md

 Edit config/config.php for your Solr settings and Crawl Delay

-Use the form to setup your crawl parameters
+Use the form to setup your crawl parameters.

 Save multiple crawls / scrapes of the same domain while testing, then push the desired scrape data to Solr ready for indexing and searching.